MileHacker Logo

 Losar & Solung

 Losar (Feb/March): New Year festival of the Monpa tribe.
-Solung (Sept): Harvest festival of the Adi tribe, characterized by traditional dances.
+Solung (Sept): Harvest fete of the Adi tribe, marked by folk dances.

 Dree, Reh & Nyokum